It was a long time coming, but we have officially made it. Hello Spring! For many April showers not only bring May flowers.

 So take the tank to the closest gas station and get it filled, and make a run to the hardware store for a bag or two of charcoal.

-Replace Your Dangerous Wire Brush
+Replace Your Dangerous Bristle Brush

-If you’re still using a bristle barbecue brush, do yourself a favor and throw it out!
+If you’re still using a bristle barbecue brush, do yourself a favour and throw it out!
 The bristles can come loose and be ingested, and if that happens it can result in surgery to have it removed.

 Luckily for you, we have the perfect replacement solution: the Juniper BBQ Scraper, a handcrafted product made in Canada.
 As you use the Juniper BBQ Scraper, grooves will naturally form to match your grate and leave you with a cleaner grill than ever!